HakkaTjakka/AQUAWORLD/README.md

 # AQUAWORLD
 Minecraft 1.12.2

+(When you want to create aquaworld yourself: https://github.com/HakkaTjakka/CREATE-MINECRAFT-1.12.2-AQUAWORLD-YOURSELF )

 Some region files seems to be missing.
 Will generate mazeworld soon again then update....
 Play with 1.14.4+ for cascade multiple command command blocks on bedrock floor.
 Start of blocks are in center of region file (region x * 512 + 256, 1, region z * 512 + 256)